Fuzzwah/fuzzwah.github.com/git_cheat_sheet.md

 	git config apply.whitespace nowarn
 To ignore whitespace

-You can add "--global" after "git config" to any of these commands to make it
-apply to all git repos (writes to ~/.gitconfig).
+You can add "--global" after "git config" to any of these commands to make it apply to all git repos (writes to ~/.gitconfig).

 Info
 ----
 	git reflog
 Use this to recover from *major* mess ups!
-It's basically a log of the
-last few actions and you might have luck and find old commits that
-have been lost by doing a complex merge.
+It's basically a log of the last few actions and you might have luck and find old commits that have been lost by doing a complex merge.

 	git diff
-show a diff of the changes made since your last commit
-to diff one file: "git diff -- <filename>"
+show a diff of the changes made since your last commit to diff one file: `it diff -- <filename>`
 to show a diff between staging area and HEAD: `git diff --cached`

 	git status